Courses & Registration

 For most graduate students, the academic advisor is the Program Director or Associate Program Director.
 Advisors are the principal source of assistance to students in planning an academic program, seeking advice and dealing with problems as they arise.
 However, it is the responsibility of the student to maintain contact with the advisor.
 Faculty will make every effort to help students but cannot be expected to be responsible for problems not brought to their attention in a timely manner.

-Full refund of tuition and fees is automatic only during the first two full weeks of the fall and spring terms.
+Full refund of tuition and fees is automatic only during the first two full weeks of the fall and spring terms - up to the end of the course selection period as determined on the university academic calendar.
 Fifty percent of tuition and fees is refunded for courses dropped during weeks three and four and must be requested through the Assistant Dean of Admissions and Academic Affairs.
 No refunds are given after week four.
 Please note that this policy pertains only to courses taken during the fall and spring semesters.
 Summer courses operate on a different refund schedule.

 Full-time status for graduate students is defined as enrollment in three to four-and-a-half course units in the fall or spring semester or two course units in each summer session.
 Part-time status is defined as enrollment in less than three course units in the fall or spring semester or one course unit in a summer session.